 However, to the extent that the preclusion of values can be expressed as part of the type system of Ada, the preconditions are checked by the compiler statically or dynamically and thus are no longer vulnerabilities.
 For example, any range constraint on values of a parameter can be expressed in Ada by means of type or subtype declarations.
 Type violations are detected at compile time, subtype violations cause run-time exceptions.

-C.45.2 Guidance to language users
+6.44.2 Guidance to language users

 Exploit the type and subtype system of Ada to express preconditions (and postconditions) on the values of parameters.